-We will fit you with a temporary bridge while we wait for the lab to craft your permanent bridge.
+While sealants are extremely effective for preventing tooth decay in children, they do not replace other forms of preventative oral health care.
+Children should still brush and floss each day using a fluoridated toothpaste.
+Regular dental exams and a balanced diet low in sugar are also essential for good long-term oral health.We will fit you with a temporary bridge while we wait for the lab to craft your permanent bridge.
 This will protect the abutments and the exposed gum areas and look more appealing than having a missing tooth.
 When the permanent bridge has been created, you will have a follow up visit to set the bridge.
 It will be placed on the abutments and the dentist will then use an adhesive to make sure that the bridge is set.

 The bridge may take a little while to get used to, but after a few days it should feel like you have your own teeth back again.
 You should eat soft foods for the first few days after having your bridge placed.
 After the initial phase, you will be able to eat whatever you want with no issues.

 If you are missing a tooth you should strongly consider having it replaced.
 Besides the aesthetic disadvantage of missing a tooth, it could also cause structural changes to your mouth and jaw, as well as making it difficult to eat or speak properly.
 Set up an appointment today to restore your smile.